 Other test kits may be required when deemed necessary by the Department.
-The use of orthotolodine tests for chlorine is prohibited.
-Test strips may be used in lieu of liquid reagents.
+The use of orthotolodine (OTO) tests for chlorine is prohibited.
+N,N-diethyl-p-phenylenediamine (DPD) test kits shall be provided and capable of measuring the minimum and maximum allowable ranges for chemical operational parameters in Appendix B.

 SECTION XVII.
-POOL CLEANING EQUIPMENT
+POOL CLEANING EQUIPMENT.

-A. Suction Cleaner or Cleaning Equipment
+A. Suction Cleaner or Cleaning Equipment.

 - 1. General.
-Equipment shall be provided to remove sediment, sludge and other accumulations from all areas of the pool/spa bottom and walls. - Minimum Requirements.
-The minimum equipment required for pool/spa cleaning includes: one (1) vacuum head and hose or portable vacuum one (1) wall brush suitable for use on pool/spa material one (1) leaf net one (1) telescoping pole - 3.
+Equipment shall be provided to remove sediment, sludge and other accumulations from all areas of the pool/spa bottom and walls. - 2.
+Minimum Requirements.
+The minimum equipment required for pool/spa cleaning includes: - one (1) vacuum head and hose or portable vacuum - one (1) wall brush suitable for use on pool/spa material - one (1) leaf net - one (1) telescoping pole - 3.
 Use of Common Cleaning Equipment.
 Multiple facility operations may use common cleaning equipment.
 To prevent cross contamination, caution must be taken to clean and disinfect vacuum equipment following fecal accidents or suspected waterborne disease outbreaks.